Balley2/bell.js/README.md

     Clean metrics that has a long time not hitting bell.

-Start them all, and I suggest you manage these services with some process manager like [supervisord](https://github.com/Supervisor/supervisor):
+Start them all, and I suggest you to manage these services with some process manager like [supervisord](https://github.com/Supervisor/supervisor):

 ```bash